 Early Origins of the Furth family

-Important Dates for the Furth family
+Early History of the Furth family

 This web page shows only a small excerpt of our Furth research.
 Another 169 words (12 lines of text) covering the years 1379, 1522, 1565, 1606, 1630 and 1630 are included under the topic Early Furth History in all our PDF Extended History products and printed products wherever possible.

 The name Furth, appeared in many references, and from time to time, the surname was spelt Firth, Fyrth, Firthe, Firths and others.

 Early Notables of the Furth family (pre 1700)